Spencer-Easton/Apps-Script-Drive-Service-Account-Library/README.md

 # Drive-Service-Account-Libarary
 Library for using service accounts with drive

+This library is specifically designed for transfer of ownership of files and folder in Google Drive inside a domain setting.

 ######Note: I wrote this for me.
 There is no error checking.
 Things may be unintuitive or misspelled.
 Want to fix something let me know or fork it.

 ####You will need to add the base library: